Meet our Team

 Phil Bennett: Drum Teacher

 Phil has been playing the drums for 30 years.
 He graduated from the University of Salford with a degree in Popular Music in 2003.
-Since then he has been working as a freelance drummer in Manchester and covering a broad range of genres, playing gigs and shows across the country.
+Since then he has been working as a freelance drummer in Manchester and covering a broad range of genres, playing gigs, festivals and shows across the country.
+He is better known as the drummer in the popular Stone Roses tribute band, The Clone Roses.
 He started his teaching practice in 2010 and has taught numerous pupils in schools and privately ever since.
 He is a well liked, and respected teacher at the school by colleagues, students and parents and his ability to adjust his teaching practise according to his students needs makes him one of our busiest teachers.

 Jake Stentiford: Guitar, Bass and Ukulele Teacher

-Jake is one of our newer members of our team at the school.
-He is a highly experienced musician and gigs regularly in the Manchester area, as well as around the UK.
+Jake is a highly experienced musician and gigs regularly in the Manchester area, as well as around the UK.
 He has over 17 years experience of playing guitar and graduated with a degree in Popular Music and Recording from Salford University in 2009.
 He is able to teach a range of styles including Rock, Pop, Funk, RnB and Blues on Electric Guitar to more folk and country based, finger picking on Acoustic Guitar.